Nsustain/nsustain.com/README.md

 if you'd like to get an overall understanding of how Nsustain works.
-If you just want to spin up a development server as soon as possible, reading the first section is all you need ⚡
+If you just want to spin up a development server as soon as possible, just read the first section ⚡

 <br>
 <br>